 Comprehensive Guide to All Sources of Vitamin A

-Vitamin A is a vital nutrient essential for maintaining optimal health, supporting vision, immune function, and cell growth.
+Vitamin A is essential for maintaining optimal health, supporting vision, immune function, and cell growth.
 As the body cannot produce it independently, it’s necessary to obtain it from external sources.
-In this article, we explore all the major sources of Vitamin A, focusing on both animal-based and plant-based options, as well as supplements.
+In this article, we explore all the major sources of Vitamin A, focusing on both animal- and plant-based options and supplements.
 Learn more…

 What is Vitamin A?